 Campbell Hall Location

 Gilchrist Hall is known by Spartan’s for its quiet, serene study lounges and beautiful green spaces that surround the building.
-The hall offers a music and Honors College living-learning option.

 Fun fact: Gilchrist Hall is named after Maude Gilchrist who graduated from Michigan’s Agricultural College (former name of MSU) and was the dean of the Women's Department.